 4. Reduce costly downtime

 You have a variety of equipment, and each piece of equipment performs a crucial role in the manufacturing process.
 If one piece of equipment breaks down, products can no longer be manufactured and delivered to customers.
 Regularly maintained assets are less prone to breakdown.
 Fewer breakdowns mean lower repair costs and increased productivity, which could be tied directly to measurable savings.
-CMMS software helps maintenance managers ensure the good condition and performance of assets to maximize uptime.
+CMMS software for manufacturing plants helps maintenance managers ensure the good condition and performance of assets to maximize uptime.

 5. Achieve regulatory compliance